MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/healthattestation-csp.md

 <strong>DHA session data (Device HealthAttestation session data)</strong>
 <p>The following list of data is produced or consumed in one DHA-Transaction:</p>
 <ul>
-<li>DHA-BootData: the device boot data (TCG logs, PCR values, device/TPM certificate, boot and TPM counters) that are required for validating device boot health.</li>
+<li>DHA-BootData: the device boot data (TCG logs, PCR values, device/TPM certificate, boot, and TPM counters) that are required for validating device boot health.</li>
 <li>DHA-EncBlob: an encrypted summary report that DHA-Service issues to a device after reviewing the DHA-BootData it receives from devices.</li>
 <li>DHA-SignedBlob: it is a signed snapshot of the current state of a device’s runtime that is captured by DHA-CSP at device health attestation time.</li>
 <li>DHA-Data: an XML formatted data blob that devices forward for device health validation to DHA-Service via MDM-Server.
-DHA-Data has 2 parts:
+DHA-Data has two parts:
 <ul>
 <li>DHA-EncBlob: the encrypted data blob that the device receives from DHA-Service</li>
 <li>DHA-SignedBlob: a current snapshot of the current security state of the device that is generated by DHA-CSP</li>